Assault on Precinct 13 (2005 film)

-Assault on Precinct 13 is a 2005 action thriller film directed by Jean-François Richet and starring Ethan Hawke and Laurence Fishburne.
-The cast also includes John Leguizamo, Maria Bello, Ja Rule, Drea de Matteo, Brian Dennehy, and Gabriel Byrne.
-It is a remake of John Carpenter's 1976 film of the same name.
+Assault on Precinct 13 is a 2005 action thriller film directed by Jean-François Richet and written by James DeMonaco.
+A remake of the 1976 film of the same name, it follows the staff and inmates of the eponymous Precinct 13 who are forced to team up when they become targeted by corrupt officers.
+It stars Ethan Hawke and Laurence Fishburne, with John Leguizamo, Maria Bello, Ja Rule, Drea de Matteo, Brian Dennehy, and Gabriel Byrne in supporting roles.

+The film was released in the United States on January 19, 2005.
+It received mixed reviews and grossed $35.3 million on a $25–30 million budget.

 Plot

-Following a failed sting operation in which two fellow undercover officers are killed months prior, Detroit Police Department Sergeant Jake Roenick begins to regularly abuse alcohol and painkillers while clinging to his unambitious assignment as a desk sergeant at Precinct 13, which is due to be decommissioned.
-On New Year's Eve, Roenick, officer Jasper O'Shea, and secretary Iris Ferry maintain a skeleton shift.
+Following a failed sting operation in which two fellow undercover officers are killed months prior, Detroit Police Department's Sergeant Jake Roenick begins to regularly abuse alcohol and painkillers while clinging to his unambitious assignment as a desk sergeant at Precinct 13, which is due to be decommissioned.
+On New Year's Eve, Roenick, Officer Jasper O'Shea, and secretary Iris Ferry maintain a skeleton shift.
 Psychiatrist Alexandra Sabian arrives to evaluate Roenick's fitness for duty.

-Crime boss Marion Bishop is arrested after killing an undercover policeman, and is set to be transferred to prison with three other criminals: Beck, Anna, and Smiley.
+Crime boss Marion Bishop is arrested after killing an undercover policeman and is set to be transferred to prison with three other criminals: Beck, Anna, and Smiley.
 When a snowstorm shuts down the roads, the prison transport is diverted to Precinct 13, where an unprepared Roenick places the prisoners in cells.

 Masked gunmen cut off the precinct's communications and electricity, and attack the station, killing the deputies before demanding that Bishop be handed over.
-Roenick kills one of the attackers and finds he is an undercover cop working under Captain Marcus Duvall of Precinct 21.
+Roenick kills one of the attackers and finds he is an undercover cop working under Captain Marcus Duvall of the 21st Precinct.
 Bishop explains that Duvall and his team are corrupt and were formerly his business partners.
 They now plan to eliminate him to preserve their secret.

 The precinct staff and criminals form an uneasy truce.
 Heavily outnumbered and outgunned, Roenick releases the prisoners and arms them to help defend the precinct.
 Their combined efforts repel several more attacks, eventually leading to a stalemate.
 Another officer, Capra, arrives and is shot at by the corrupt officers, but makes it inside, but Bishop suspects him of being sent by Duvall when he discovers an unlocked back entrance.